PathanWasim/LLM-Network/README.md

 ```

 ## Security Note
-NeuroMesh automatically shares LLMs with discovered peers.
+NeuroMesh automatically shares neural processing capabilities with discovered peers.
 Only use on trusted networks.